idaholab/mastodon/doc/content/source/vectorpostprocessors/Fragility.md

 first method is followed, users have to provide ALL of the input parameters, `master_file`, `hazard_multiapp`, `probabilistic_multiapp`, `demand_variable`, `ssc_frequency`, `ssc_damping_ratio`, and `dtsim`.
 If any of them is missing, MASTODON will throw an error.
 If method 2 is followed, just provide the `demand_filename` parameter.

 Fitting a lognormal fragility function to the probabilities of failure requires an optimization algorithm to find the parameters, median and lognormal standard deviation.
-Two methods are currently available for calculating these fragility parameters: 'brute force' and 'Stochastic Gradient Descent (SGD)'.
+Two methods are currently available for calculating these fragility parameters: 'brute force' and 'Randomized Gradient Descent (RGD)'.
 Brute force finds that combination of parameters which maximizes the likelihood by looping over all alternative combinations.
-SGD finds the parameter combination by running a Newton-Raphson type algorithm with random seed values.
+RGD finds the parameter combination by running a simple gradient descent (Newton-Raphson type) algorithm with random seed values and finding the values corresponding to the minimum value of the cost function or objective.
-SGD also requires the additional parameters:
+RGD also requires the additional parameters:

 1. tolerance (To declare convergence of the algorithm.
 1e-03 can be optimal.)
 2. gamma (Controls the step size of the algorithm.
 0.001 can be optimal.)